bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 Free software can allow for more creative waste to become creative food.
 And, WASTE = FOOD is a sustainable ideal.
 So, does that make free software more sustainable?

-The ecosystem for libre tools is more like a natural ecosystem: evolution; variations due to minor differences of philosophy or habit or desire; a plurality of solutions…

-If the way our tools are built and evolve is more like natural cycles/processes; does that allow those tools to fit into our lives, society, and culture in more "natural" ways? (natural meaning finding harmony with nature; being more "a part" of nature rather than "apart" from nature).
+The ecosystem for libre tools is more like a natural ecosystem: evolution; variations due to minor differences of philosophy or habit or desire; a plurality of solutions… If the way our tools are built and evolve is more like natural cycles/processes; does that allow those tools to fit into our lives, society, and culture in more "natural" ways? (natural meaning finding harmony with nature; being more "a part" of nature rather than "apart" from nature).

-Do the ideals of F/LOSS align better with the ideals of sustainability?
+Do the ideals of F/LOSS align with the ideals of sustainability?

 Does "all humans and other life should flourish" fit into F/LOSS as an ideal?